DLF creates conditions for a competitive FMCG industry.*

 DLF VD-brev – a newsletter distributed to all DLF members, mainly delivering DLF’s Managing Director’s view on the latest development in the Swedish retail and foodservice industry.

-DLF Multichannel Consumer 2020 – a forecast of the Swedish grocery market, looking at how the various channels will develop in the next five years.
+DLF Multichannel 2022 – a forecast of the Swedish grocery market, looking at how the various channels will develop in the next five years.

 GfK’s annual Private Label and KPI reports.